kinnay/AEA/README.md

 # Apple Encrypted Archive Tool
 Apple Encrypted Archive (AEA) is a proprietary archive format that supports compression, encryption and signatures.
 It is designed such that the decoding of large files can be parallelized across threads.

-This package aims to provide the following features:
+Eventually, this repository aims to provide the following features:
 * An open source command line tool with the same interface as the official [aea](https://manpagehub.com/aea) tool.
 * A Python library to work with AEA files in code.
 * Documentation that describes the AEA file format.